OCA/server-tools/base_external_dbsource/README.rst

 External Database Sources
 =========================

-This module allows you to define connections to foreign databases using ODBC, Oracle Client or SQLAlchemy.
+This module allows you to define connections to foreign databases using ODBC, Firebird, Oracle Client or SQLAlchemy.

 Installation